ColdBox Relax

 3. myResourceDirectory/myapi/Relax.cfc - Relax programmatic DSL (deprecated)

-Example ( a segment of the Forgebox API ):
+Example ( a segment of the ):

 {